A structured concurrency library that makes your life easy!

-Although asyncio brings some fresh air in the python concurrency world, it has confusing design decisions that make it difficult to use.
+Although asyncio brings some fresh air into the python concurrency world, it has confusing design decisions that make it difficult to use.
 For more information you can look at these blog posts of Armin Ronacher (the creator of Flask) and Nathaniel J Smith (a python core developer and creator of trio):

 - I don’t understand asyncio